FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 > "C++ is a horrible language...
 And limiting your project to C means that people don't screw things up with any idiotic 'object model' crap."
 > — *Linus Torvalds*

-C++ is a disaster for kernel development:
+C++ introduces complexity that is incompatible with kernel development requirements:

-**Hidden Complexity Everywhere:**
+**Implicit Execution:**
-- Constructors/destructors run code you didn't write.
-In kernel space, unexpected code execution is a security vulnerability waiting to happen.
+- Constructors and destructors execute code implicitly during object lifetime.
+In kernel space, all code execution should be explicit and visible at the call site.
-- Operator overloading hides function calls.
-That innocent-looking `a = b + c` might be doing memory allocation, mutex locks, or fucking virtual dispatch.
+- Operator overloading obscures function calls behind operator syntax.
+A simple `a = b + c` could perform memory allocation, acquire locks, or dispatch through vtables.
-- Exceptions are a non-starter.
-Stack unwinding in kernel mode?
-Yeah, good luck with that when interrupts are disabled.
+- Exception handling requires stack unwinding machinery that cannot function correctly when interrupts are disabled or during early boot.

-**Performance Unpredictability:**
+**Runtime Overhead:**
-- Virtual function calls through vtables add indirection in hot paths
+- Virtual function calls add indirection through vtable lookups in performance-critical code paths
-- RTTI adds overhead for type information nobody needs
+- Runtime Type Information (RTTI) consumes memory and CPU cycles for type queries
-- Standard library assumes userspace (malloc, exceptions, RTTI)
+- The standard library (libstdc++) assumes userspace environment with malloc, exceptions, and threading
-- "Zero-cost abstractions" that aren't actually zero-cost
+- "Zero-cost abstractions" often have measurable overhead in debug builds and code size

-**Kernel Reality:**
+**Freestanding Environment Constraints:**
-- No standard library (libstdc++ assumes malloc, exceptions, threading)
+- Standard library unavailable (libstdc++ requires hosted environment)
-- No exceptions (can't unwind through interrupt handlers)
+- Exception handling disabled (incompatible with interrupt handlers and early boot)
-- No RTTI (costs memory and time for runtime type information)
+- RTTI disabled (memory and runtime overhead)
-- No operator new/delete (we have our own allocators)
-- No constructors running before we've set up memory management
+- Custom operator new/delete required (before memory management is initialized)
+- Constructor execution timing issues (code runs before kernel subsystems are ready)

 ### Why Not Rust?

-Rust solves problems we don't have and creates problems we don't want:

-**Borrow Checker Hell:**
-- The borrow checker assumes a single-threaded model with well-defined ownership.
-Kernels have interrupt handlers, DMA, memory-mapped hardware, and multiple CPUs all poking at the same memory.
-Good luck expressing "this hardware owns this memory" in Rust's type system.
-- Fighting the borrow checker wastes time.
-Time better spent writing correct C than arguing with a compiler about whether a hardware register can have multiple mutable references.
-- `unsafe` everywhere.
-Kernel code is basically always unsafe - direct hardware access, memory management, interrupt handling.
-At this point, what's Rust giving you except slower compile times?

-**Complexity Overhead:**
-- Lifetimes everywhere.
-Explaining to the compiler why a global page table can outlive the function that initializes it is not productive work.
+While Rust provides memory safety guarantees valuable in userspace, kernel development presents challenges for its ownership model:

+**Ownership Model Limitations:**
+- The borrow checker is designed for single-threaded, well-defined ownership patterns.
+Kernel code frequently deals with shared mutable state: interrupt handlers, DMA buffers, memory-mapped I/O, and multi-core synchronization.
+- Hardware ownership semantics ("this device owns this memory region") don't map cleanly to Rust's lifetime system.
+- Most kernel operations require `unsafe` blocks: hardware register access, memory management, interrupt handling, and inline assembly.
+This reduces the practical value of Rust's safety guarantees in kernel context.

+**Type System Complexity:**
+- Lifetime annotations become pervasive in kernel code, particularly for long-lived structures like page tables and global descriptors.
-- Generic trait bounds create unreadable error messages spanning multiple screens.
+- Generic trait bounds can produce error messages that are difficult to debug, especially in low-level code.
-- Async/await and the borrow checker don't play nice.
-Kernels need async I/O. Rust makes it painful.
+- Async/await integration with the borrow checker remains challenging, while kernels require extensive asynchronous I/O.

-**Tooling Immaturity:**
-- Locked to LLVM backend exclusively.
-No alternative compiler implementations.
-C has GCC, Clang, ICC, TCC - compiler competition drives quality and prevents vendor lock-in.
-- Cross-compilation story is still rough.
-We're targeting bare metal x86-64.
-Rust's target system is evolving and breaks.
+**Toolchain Considerations:**
+- Single compiler implementation (rustc/LLVM).
+C benefits from multiple independent compilers (GCC, Clang, ICC, TCC) which provide implementation diversity.
+- Cross-compilation for bare-metal targets is functional but less mature than C's well-established toolchains.
-- Debugging support is "getting there" instead of "battle-tested for decades."
+- Debugging support is improving but less comprehensive than C with GDB/LLDB.

-**Cultural Problems:**
-- Rust community loves abstraction.
-Kernels need concrete implementations.
-- "Fearless concurrency" sounds nice until you're dealing with lock-free algorithms and memory barriers that Rust's type system can't verify anyway.
-- The language is still changing.
-Kernel code needs to build in 10 years.

-**Industry Reality:**
-- Yeah sure, RedoxOS exists.
-It's a proof-of-concept, not production infrastructure.
-Linux is 30 million lines of C and runs the world.
-- Rust-in-Linux is progressing, but it's for drivers, not core kernel code.
-- When your "safe" language requires `unsafe` for everything a kernel does, you've lost the safety argument.
+**Ecosystem Maturity:**
+- Language evolution continues, with new editions potentially affecting compatibility.
+- RedoxOS demonstrates Rust kernel feasibility but remains in early development.
+- Rust-for-Linux project focuses on drivers rather than core kernel components.
+- The extensive use of `unsafe` in kernel code means safety guarantees are limited to small portions of the codebase.

 ### Why Not Zig?

-Zig markets itself as a "better C" for systems programming.
-It's not.
-It's a different C with different problems:

-**Language Instability:**
-- Zig hasn't even hit version 1.0 yet.
-The language is still changing.
-Breaking changes happen between versions.
-- Kernel code needs to compile in 10 years.
-Good luck with a language that's still figuring out its core semantics.
-- Standard library APIs change.
-Documentation goes stale.
-The ecosystem is immature.

-**Comptime Complexity:**
-- `comptime` seems clever until you're debugging why your kernel won't compile because some compile-time evaluation failed in a way that produces cryptic errors.
-- Comptime code execution means the compiler is running arbitrary code at build time.
-Great attack surface for malicious code.
-- Mixing runtime and comptime semantics creates cognitive overhead.
-Is this evaluated at compile time or runtime?
-You have to know.

-**Error Handling Theater:**
-- Explicit error unions (`!Type`) sound nice until you're writing kernel code where most operations can fail and you're drowning in error handling boilerplate.
-- The `try` keyword is sugar for error propagation.
-It's not simpler than checking return values - it's just different syntax for the same thing.
-- Kernel code needs fine-grained error handling.
-Zig's error unions don't provide more value than C's errno or return codes.

-**Allocation Semantics:**
-- Zig forces you to pass allocators everywhere.
-Good for userspace, annoying for kernel where you have multiple memory zones, DMA regions, and allocation contexts.
-- The language's insistence on explicit allocators creates API noise.
-Sometimes you just want to allocate from the kernel heap without threading an allocator through 15 function calls.

-**Tooling Immaturity:**
-- Self-hosted compiler is still being developed.
-Bootstrap process is complex.
-- IDE support is "getting better" instead of "rock solid."
-- Debugger integration isn't as battle-tested as C with GDB/LLDB.
-- The compiler itself is still evolving rapidly.
-API breaks between versions are common.

-**The "Better C" Myth:**
-- Zig tries to be C without C's problems.
-But C's problems are well-known and avoidable with discipline.
-- Zig's solutions add complexity.
-Comptime adds complexity.
-Error unions add complexity.
-Allocator parameters add complexity.
-- "Better C" means "C with different tradeoffs" and those tradeoffs favor userspace, not kernel development.

-**No Killer Feature:**
-- What does Zig give you that disciplined C doesn't?
-- Comptime?
-C has macros and constexpr.
-Not as fancy, but they work.
-- Error handling?
-C has return codes.
-Been working fine since 1972.
-- Safety?
-Zig still has undefined behavior.
-You still need to be careful.
-- The juice isn't worth the squeeze for kernel development.

-**Real World:**
-- No major kernel written in Zig.
-There's a reason.
-- The language is still evolving.
-Kernels need stability.
-- Learning Zig for kernel work means learning a moving target while also learning kernel development.
-Learn C instead - it's not going anywhere.
+Zig presents itself as a "better C" for systems programming, but introduces tradeoffs that favor application development over kernel work:

+**Language Stability:**
+- Zig has not yet reached version 1.0.
+Breaking changes occur between releases.
+- Long-term stability is critical for kernel code that must compile and function correctly for years.
+- Standard library APIs are still evolving, requiring ongoing maintenance of kernel code.

+**Comptime System:**
+- The `comptime` feature enables powerful metaprogramming but adds conceptual complexity.
+- Compile-time evaluation errors can be difficult to debug, especially in low-level code.
+- Distinguishing between compile-time and runtime evaluation requires careful attention.
+- Build-time code execution expands the attack surface for supply chain vulnerabilities.

+**Error Handling:**
+- Error unions (`!Type`) provide explicit error propagation but add syntactic overhead.
+- Kernel code has frequent error conditions.
+The error union syntax can become verbose.
+- The `try` keyword is syntactic sugar for error propagation, functionally similar to checking return codes.
+- For kernel development, traditional C error handling patterns are well-understood and adequate.

+**Allocator Model:**
+- Explicit allocator parameters are beneficial for applications but create friction in kernel code.
+- Kernels manage multiple allocation contexts (kernel heap, DMA regions, page allocators, NUMA zones).
+- Threading allocators through deep call stacks adds API complexity without clear benefit.

+**Toolchain Maturity:**
+- Self-hosted compiler is under active development.
+Bootstrap process is more complex than C.
+- IDE and debugger integration is improving but less mature than C tooling.
+- Compiler evolution means potential API instability.

+**Practical Considerations:**
+- Zig addresses C's undefined behavior and provides better compile-time guarantees, but C's issues are well-documented and manageable with discipline.
+- Zig's features (comptime, error unions, allocator parameters) add complexity that may not provide proportional value in kernel context.
+- No production kernels currently use Zig, so the ecosystem and best practices are still developing.
+- Learning Zig while learning kernel development means tackling two moving targets simultaneously.

 ### C: Simple, Predictable, Proven

 > "C is quirky, flawed, and an enormous success."
 > — *Dennis Ritchie*

-**C is the only sane choice for kernel development.** Not C++.
-Not Rust.
-Not Zig.
-C.

-C is boring and simple.
-That's exactly why it's perfect:

-- What you write is what executes.
-No surprises.
-- The compiler does what you tell it, not what it thinks you meant.
-- Has been used for writing kernels since the 1970s.
-It works.
+TinyOS uses C for kernel development for several compelling reasons:

+**Predictability:**
+- C code maps clearly to generated assembly.
+The relationship between source and machine code is straightforward.
+- The compiler follows explicit programmer intent rather than applying implicit transformations.
+- Decades of usage in kernel development have established clear patterns and best practices.
-- Universal compiler support.
-GCC and Clang target everything from microcontrollers to supercomputers.
-Try cross-compiling Rust to obscure embedded targets.
+- Universal compiler support: GCC and Clang target platforms from microcontrollers to supercomputers, with excellent cross-compilation support.

 **Direct Mapping to Machine Reality:**